begin-thread/elk-howto/threatintel.md

 > More to come...

-# BASICS TEST FOR DIFFRENTS PROTOCOLS
+# BASICS TEST FOR DIFFERENTS PROTOCOLS

 <!---
 *******************************************************************************